conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

   euismod nunc augue, iaculis fermentum augue rutrum at.
 Morbi convallis quam eros, a volutpat urna commodo lobortis.
 text01: >-
-  We don’t spend a penny of your money until we properly assess your business and your customers to understand some of the opportunities and obstacles that exist.
-A digital strategy is essential in being able to focus your investment in the right way and to set marketing objectives which are properly tracked.
+  Setting a digital strategy is essential in being able to focus your marketing investment in the right way and to set objectives which are properly tracked.
+  Our promise is that we will always assess our clients business and customers to understand some of the opportunities and obstacles that exist, prior to spending any money.
 text02: >-
-  Quite often, we uncover issues with your product or customer service delivery for example and we would always recommend tending to those issues first or at least in parallel with any progression with digital marketing.
+  Quite often, we uncover issues with your product or customer service delivery for example and we would always recommend tending to those issues first or at least in parallel with any digital progression.
+Often the smallest changes can have the biggest impact but without intelligent, strategic thinking, your investment will may be spread across the wrong digital or offline channels.
 statementImage: /assets/strategy-website.jpg
 statement: >-
   A solid strategy ensures you are utilising the correct channels to reach your